 Sumitomo Metal sees global nickel demand for battery use to rise 18% in 2021

-TOKYO (Reuters) - Global demand of nickel used in batteries is expected to rise 18% this year from 2020, backed by strong sales of electric-vehicles (EVs) in China, Sumitomo Metal Mining, Japan’s biggest nickel smelter, said on Tuesday.
+TOKYO, June 29 (Reuters) - Global demand of nickel used in batteries is expected to rise 18% this year from 2020, backed by strong sales of electric-vehicles (EVs) in China, Sumitomo Metal Mining (5713.T), Japan's biggest nickel smelter, said on Tuesday.

 Nickel is mainly used in stainless steelmaking, but is also a vital ingredient for the lithium-ion batteries used to power EVs, where demand is set to accelerate over coming years.